robertjdominguez/hasura-docs/docs/hasura-docs/existing.md

 The example references creating a relationship between two tables: `author` and `passport`.
 However, as the example continues, the table shifts from `passport` to what - presumably - is correct: `articles`.

-From the standpoint of professionalism, a small typo like this sticks out to me.
+From the standpoint of professionalism, an error like this sticks out to me.
 If I'm a new user - with a decent understanding of the principles being used - reading through these docs, that's going to be an immediate tick **against** Hasura.
-It just feels sloppy.
+It feels sloppy.

 However, if I'm a new user that's trying to learn about GraphQL and data modelling, I'm just plain confused.